ajwills72/rmip/docs/teacher_notes.md

 audience of that TA's other groups, talks through their bullet point plan.
 TA and other groups provide feedback on what they found clear / unclear.

-## Late-week session

-An open Q&A, and support session, so students are best prepared to write their report.
+Note 3: The second half of the session is an open Q&A, and support session, so students are best prepared to write their report.
 In there is time, or a lack of queries, support them in the following:

 [APA referencing](https://plymouth.libguides.com/APA)

 [Common issues of grammar and style](grammar.html)

 <a name="13"></a>